J.M.W. Turner: Sketchbooks, Drawings and Watercolours

 From the entry

 These sketchbooks associated with the River Thames are mainly datable to or from 1805 to perhaps as late as 1814.
 They depict the river from near Oxford through London to the Estuary, in various moods of weather, observed with vivid naturalism or transformed into visions of antiquity peopled with figures from history or myth.
 They are also linked by other interests and activities.
-The first five books listed here have received most critical attention, especially from David Hill whose 1993 book provided many new identifications of subjects depicted and made an ambitious attempt to order (or even rearrange) their contents in a sequence following the itinerary of tours of the Thames and the Wey and Godalming Navigations in 1805 when Turner was renting Sion Ferry House at Isleworth.
+Leaving aside the minor Eclipse and Composition Studies sketchbooks, the subsequent five books listed here have received most critical attention, especially from David Hill whose 1993 book provided many new identifications of subjects depicted and made an ambitious attempt to order (or even rearrange) their contents in a sequence following the itinerary of tours of the Thames and the Wey and Godalming Navigations in 1805 when Turner was renting Sion Ferry House at Isleworth.
 Hill constructed an engaging but sometimes conjectural narrative around ‘river journeys in the year 1805’.
-Not all these ‘Isleworth sketchbooks’ can be dated solely or exactly to that year while the others seem to have ...
+Not all these ‘Isleworth ...

 Read full entry